mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ## Introduction

+PURPOSE & GAPS - ADD IN EACH SECTION.

 This chapter deepens the analysis and discussion on RQ2 regarding the potential uses of gameplay design patterns (GDP) and concludes with an analysis and discussion on RQ3, addressing reflections on participant agency.
 Chapter 6 presented findings on the different uses of gameplay design patterns (GDP) using three foci of analysis: personal, social, and cultural activity.
 To begin, this chapter discusses these findings in relation to existing relevant research.
 Part one specifically addresses the complexities of the abstract and concrete dimensions of computing education using a concept from design research that explores the value of gameplay design patterns as an intermediate-level, pedagogical framework.

-Part two shifts focus away from individual conceptions of knowledge and skill to examine the broader empowerment-related motivations driving this study within socio-cultural conceptions of agency.

-It offers an interpretation of shifting forms of agency grounded in this case study.
+Part two shifts focus away from individual conceptions of knowledge and skill to examine the broader empowerment-related motivations driving this study.
+The goal here is to address gaps in the existing landscape of CGD&P research via an application of socio-cultural conceptions of agency.
+To begin this process, I undertake an interpretation of shifting forms of agency grounded in the data explored in the last chapter.
-PURPOSE & GAPS - ADD IN EACH SECTION.

 <!-- The purpose here is to ground this discussion of the study's emergent cultural and interpersonal activity within the context of ongoing explorations into theoretical and practical applications of agency in socio-cultural research circles.  -->

 To achieve this, I begin with an exploration of the study’s findings in relation to instrumental and transformative agency and the concept of mediation in CHAT.
 As a way to address cultural development in more depth, particularly the development of learner identities within the research activities, I develop an interpretation of relational agency drawing on Rogoff and Gutiérrez's [@gutierrez_cultural_2003] concept of learner repertoires.
 To present a holistic picture of the complex cultural activity recorded in the research data, this discussion briefly addresses the wider aspects of the learning design.
 However, it concludes with a proposed contribution suggesting that a collection of GDPs can help participants and facilitators as both as component features of emerging game making repertoires and as a orienting framework to increase the inclusive characteristics of the learning environment.

-The final part of this chapter returns to gaps in the research landscape and outlines two key areas of contribution to the field.
-Firstly, it presents an applied computing pedagogy structured around the use of GDPs.
+The final part of this chapter returns to gaps in the research landscape and outlines an applied computing pedagogy structured around the use of GDPs.

 An exploration of metaphors that synthesise significant features of the learning design which influence dimensions of agency.

- This second, more philosophical, contribution is also grounded in a utilitarian approach to design-based research and formative interventions.
-As such, it communicates practical concerns to inform future recommendations for practice.
+As framework is developed via a utopian and utilitarian approach to design-based research and formative interventions.
+As such, it communicates insights  for equity and diversity via practical concerns to inform future recommendations for practice.

 <!-- This chapter has three main sections: